bolaurent/Salesforce-Currency-Updater/README.md

 Example Usage
 --------------

-The following will update currencies in the sandbox, setting DatedConversionRates with specified starting date, using data from the specified csv file.
+The following will update currencies in the sandbox, setting DatedConversionRates with starting date 2015-09-20, using data from the csv file 'currencies.csv'.

     currencies.py -s --date 2015-09-20 myusername currencies.csv